appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 your installation.
 In the folder, create a new file named `HelloWorldServlet.php`, copy the code from above and save it.
 After [restarting](https://github.com/appserver-io/appserver/wiki/02.-Basic-Usage#start-and-stop-scripts) the application server, open the URL `http://127.0.0.1:9080/examples/helloWorld.do` in your favorite browser.
 You should see the text `Hello World`.
-Congratulations, you have written your first `Servlet`!
+Congratulations, you have written your first servlet!

 > Simplicity is one of our main targets, because we want you to write your applications with a minimum of
 > configuration, actually NULL.
 So to start write an application that perfectly works in the application